Water News

 TNMCorps Mapping Challenge Summary Results for City / Town Hall Structures in WI

-Summary statistics are now available for this challenge.
+[ad_1] Summary statistics are now available for this challenge.
 Thanks again to everyone who contributed!
 Overall, 5 volunteers participated and edited 664 unique points throughout the challenge.
 A map of all the city halls in Wisconsin that volunteers edited during this challenge (public domain).
-Here is a summary of edits by user role along with a timelapse of those edits: Standard Editor: 2 Peer Reviewer: 0 Advanced Editor: 693 …
+Here is a summary of edits by user role along with a timelapse of those edits: Standard Editor: 2 Peer Reviewer: 0 Advanced …

 Read moreTNMCorps Mapping Challenge Summary Results for City / Town Hall Structures in WI